 When proposing new names, researchers have wide freedom of choice and only a few constraints.
 On constraints, the name must be in Latin.
 There also are some rules about the specific grammar I need to use.
 Beyond these, the choices are relatively unrestricted.
 Different subject areas have different norms about naming.
 Different research communities have different norms, too.
 Some choices are frowned upon, such as naming new groups after yourself.
 Common choices for new names involve some kind of recognition for a person (e.g., a sponsor, a mentor, a tribute, or a local person who was involved in the work), a place (e.g., the location for collection, or the region where the organism flourishes), or an anatomical highlight about the organism itself.
 Given these customs, for example, I might name my new (hypothetical) species something like Tyrannosaurus lewisii (in honour of the civil rights advocate, John Lewis), or Tyrannosaurus canadensis (in honour of the location where it was found), or Tyrannosaurus semirex (to note it seems to be half the size of the better known species).

-There are many exceptions to common practices.
+There are many exceptions to common practices, and the freedom allowed by the rules sometimes is abused.
 Some taxonomists delight in bending the rules or using the opportunity to score points in some local argument or using the opportunity to display some personal idiosyncrasy.
 Nearly every taxonomic group in biology includes Linnean names that seem trivial, sophomoric, mean-spirited, petty, retaliatory, and discriminatory.
 Some names certainly celebrate people who lived their lives as racists, misogynists, and practitioners of other reprehensible behaviour.
 On the other hand, many names used in taxonomic celebrate people who lived their lives with honour, distinction, grace, and dignity.
 When a new name is proposed, the author is expected to give a reason for their choice.

-A preference for stability leads to rules that prohibit some change
+A preference for stability leads to rules that prohibit some types of change

 The rules supporting the Linnean system prioritise stability and uniformity.
-One rule key for stability relates to the fixity of names.
+One rule that reinforces stability relates to the fixity of names.
 In essence, there’s no going back.
 Once a name is properly published, it’s fixed.
-The underlying reason is the priority awarded to the first author and the first proper name published.
+The underlying reason is the priority awarded to the first author and the first valid name published.

 Priority is determined by the publication date of the first formal description.
 This criterion was chosen as it was thought to be an impartial, external measure useful for arbitration.
 It is agnostic to the particulars of names proposed, the people making the proposal, and it does not rely on the reasons given for underlying decisions.
 Priority was developed to reward those contributing formal documentation to the professional literature at a time when researchers sought to build large catalogues based largely on publications and to move away from common or local names.